Louie Rankin dies in Ontario car crash

-Louie Rankin, 66, died in a crash near Shelbourne on Monday.
+Louie Rankin, 66, died in a crash near Shelburne on Monday.
 (Instagram / @louie_rankin)

 Sean Davidson, CTV News Toronto